kimihe/iOS_BezierJellyView/README.md

 * Use bezierPath to draw a jellyView like QQ message bubble.
 * Try to simulate this as much as possible.
 * Welcome any discussion to make it better.
+* Also, maybe we can extend the KMMathHelper library.